An evolution in strategies for cervical cancer prevention

 Greater certainty benefits women and clinicians

 By accurately identifying all women at risk of developing cervical cancer with HPV screening and differentiating those who need intervention or treatment from those who do not using biomarker tests, it is possible to spare women from developing a preventable cancer and limit the risks of overtreatment.

-“The widespread introduction of advanced screening and diagnostic solutions that address previous limitations is extremely exciting,” said Tim Himes, Roche Cervical Cancer Solutions Lifecycle Leader at Roche Diagnostics.
-“We have the potential to reduce the risk of cervical pre-cancer or cancer going undetected, which is an important and rewarding step forward.
-At the same time, we can help minimise the number of women receiving unnecessary procedures.”
+“The widespread implementation of advanced screening and diagnostic solutions that address previous limitations is extremely powerful in the fight against cervical cancer,” said Dr. Ed Baker, Roche Cervical Cancer Solutions Senior Director of Medical Affairs, Roche Diagnostics.
+“We have the potential to find women earlier who are at risk of cervical pre-cancer or cancer to make sure disease does not go undetected.”
+This, he said, will also help minimise the number of patients who receive unnecessary procedures.

 “Roche remains deeply committed to safeguarding and improving the health of women.” he said.
 “We will continue to focus our people and resources on the detection and early intervention of pre-cancerous cervical disease.
 We share with the global healthcare community the goal of saving lives and preventing unnecessary treatment and worry.”

 1. WHO, GLOBOCAN 2012.
 Estimated Cancer Incidence.
 Mortality and Prevalence Worldwide in 2012.
 Available at: http://globocan.iarc.fr/Pages/fact_sheets_population.aspx Accessed November 2020.